Quick answer

 What's the best traditional taverna in Athens?

-Based on Reddit consensus and local rankings, To Steki tou Ilia in Thissio is considered the best for grilled lamb chops, while Klimataria in Psyrri offers the most authentic traditional experience with live music.
+Based on local consensus, To Steki tou Ilia in Thissio is considered the best for grilled lamb chops, while Klimataria in Psyrri offers the most authentic traditional experience with live music.
 For seafood, Taverna tou Psarra in Plaka — operating since 1898 — is the historic favorite.

 What should I order at an Athens taverna?

 Start with mezedes: tzatziki, taramosalata, fava, and dolmades.
 For mains, try moussaka (eggplant casserole), pastitsio (Greek lasagna), lamb kleftiko (slow-cooked lamb), or grilled octopus.
-Vegetarians should order ladera dishes — green beans, gemista (stuffed vegetables), or briam.
+Vegetarians should order ladera dishes — green beans, gemista (stuffed vegetables), or briam (Greek ratatouille).
+Always finish with house wine and complimentary fruit or loukoumades.

 How much does a meal cost at an Athens taverna?